What to do in an electrical emergency

 - Then send it to ESV at the address on the form

-Call your electricity distribution company and the Police to report the location.
+Call your electricity distribution company and the Police to report the location of any fallen lines.

 Household electrical issues